w3c/svgwg/master/painting.md

 </div>

 <p>Out-of-range color values, if supported by the user agent, also are
-converted using the above formulas.</p>
+converted using the above formulas.

 <p>When a child element is blended into a background, the value of the
 {{color-interpolation}} property on the child determines the type of